A Look Back on Successes and Challenges for Warehouses in 2020

 For the supply chain, this year placed unprecedented demands on an already strained industry.
 From February and March with critical supply shortages when access to raw materials limited many companies’ ability to produce finished products.
 To April and May, where Stay at Home orders fundamentally changed consumer buying behavior.
 And now to October, November, and December where carrier and delivery services have experienced unparalleled surges resulting in earlier cut offs and package delays.

-Even with all of these changes and disruptions, most third-party logistics (3PL) warehouses prospered and harnessed the opportunities created by increasing ecommerce and omnichannel fulfillment demands.
+Even with all of these changes and disruptions, most third-party logistics (3PL) warehouses prospered and harnessed the opportunities created by increasing ecommerce business and omnichannel fulfillment demands.
 However, what does 2021 have in store for 3PL warehouses and how can you plan?

 Growth Opportunities for 3PL Warehouses in 2021

-As a part of our Third-Party Logistics Warehouse Benchmark Report conducted in September and October, 3PL Central found that 79% of 3PLs grew their business in 2020 and that many have aggressive plans for growth in 2021.
+As a part of our Third-Party Logistics Warehouse Benchmark Report conducted in September and October, 3PL Central found that 79% of 3PLs grew their small business in 2020 and that many have aggressive plans for growth in 2021.

 With predictions that a COVID-19 vaccine may not have broad availability until mid-2021, ecommerce purchases are expected to continue double-digit growth into the new year.
 As such, when asked about top growth opportunities for 2021, 3PLs continue to show optimism for opportunities to acquire new customers (77%) and drive ecommerce-related growth (65%).
 Although a strong third (54%) among all 3PLs, mid-growth 3PLs (those who experienced between 1% and 25% of growth) emphasized automating warehouse processes as a higher priority than other groups.